1. Where exactly is the Library?

 2. When is the Library open?

-The Library building is open 24/7 during term time.
+The Library building is open 24/7.
 If you need to speak to a member of Library staff, please check our opening hours on our intranet page, as we are staffed by security only overnight.
 Information about our vacation opening hours can also be found on our intranet page.

 3. How can I contact the Library?